shizuo-kaji/CubicalRipser_3dim/README.md

 ## Difference with the original version
 I added the following functionality:
 - input/output numpy array file (.npy): see the Jupyter Notebook example found under the demo directory.
+- no limitation on the input size
+- cleaned up/optimised codes
 - output birth location
-- no limitation on the input size

-In addition, I have cleaned up the codes, but there is still a room for optimisation.

-The volume data is accessed via an accessor (in DenseCubicalGrids), which made the program 10% slower than the original.
+- bug fixes (including memory leaks)